 Depending on how accessible the leak is, whether or not a leak test is needed, and what precisely demands repair, a typical refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
 If you’re unsure, you can ask your AC repair professional to show you the process and go over their findings.

 AC Circuit Board Replacement

 At times the problem may be beyond the AC equipment itself and the circuit board may be in need of replacing.
 Depending on your AC make and model, a new circuit board for your system could cost anywhere from $450 to $1300.

 If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will normally cost more than a basic thermostat.
 Depending on which style of thermostat you choose, you’re looking at anywhere between $200 and $550 to get it installed.
 Fortunately, the newest thermostats might pay back their investment in energy management savings, depending on if they are programmed correctly.

 Capacitor or Contactor Replacement

-If your A/C system is still only a couple years old or you want to repair your older equipment instead of purchasing an energy-efficient air conditioning upgrade, a capacitor will typically cost $250 to $350 and a contactor can cost a little lower, ranging from $150 - $350.
+If your A/C system is still only a couple years old or you want to repair your older equipment instead of purchasing an energy-efficient air conditioning upgrade, a capacitor will typically cost $250 to $350 and a contractor can cost a little lower, ranging from $150 - $350.
 These repairs are two of the most typical for your AC system.

 Air Conditioning Fan Motor Replacement

 Again, it’s always responsible to examine the pros and cons of repairing your current air conditioning equipment versus investing in an upgraded, more energy-efficient piece of equipment.
 If replacing the fan motor is the better decision for you, a fan motor replacement might be between $500 and $1200.

 NOTE: Part repair under warranty